 A group of women, wearing characteristically Central Asian bright coloured dresses, walk through The Registan.

 The incredible Registan Ensemble with its mosaic domes, archways and minarets.
-The first photograph was later published in Lonely Planet magazine in September 2015 (here).
+This photograph was later published in Lonely Planet magazine in 2015.
+See it here.

 The wonderful Gur-e Amir complex of mausoleums - an important example of Turkic-Persian architecture.

 A further three hours westward from Samarkand is the city of Bukhara.
-We travelled on Uzbekistan Railways' 'Sharq' train - a relic of the country's communist days and a completely disappointing experience having previously travelled on the Afrosiyob.
+We travelled on Uzbekistan Railways' Sharq train - a relic of the country's communist days and a completely disappointing experience having previously travelled on the Afrosiyob.
 It was certainly more of an authentic experience: three people to each cabin, traditional rugs running down the gangway and a man who carries refreshments in a bucket for your delectation.
-It isn't until you get into the old city that you finally begin to hope that you've left Russia and the USSR firmly behind.
+It isn't until you get into the old city that you finally begin to hope that you've left Russia and the Soviet Union firmly behind.
 Islamic and Turkic influences are so strong here that they, thankfully, dominate your Bukhara experience with its minarets, medressahs and mosaics.
-Bukhara is less impressive than Samarkand - although still worthy of a trek out this far being, as it is, a key destination along the Great Silk Road.
-One sight particularly worth you seeking out is the Char-Minar - a stunning, but petite, gate house with four minarets.
-Unfortunately, the tourist has had an effect on this part of the world - with some parts of Bukhara feeling, unfortunately, a little Disneyfied.

 The soft undulations of The Arc fortress.

-The Char-Minar - a stunning, but petite, gate house with four minarets.
+The Char-Minar Mosque - a stunning, but petite, gate house with four minarets.

 We crossed the Uzbek-Tajik border for our trip into Tajikistan.
-On the Uzbek side expect inefficient staff stopping for a fag and a chat whilst you are waiting to be processed; expect a frosty reception and to have your bag rifled through for no apparent reason.
+On the Uzbek side expect inefficient staff stopping for a smoke and a chat whilst you are waiting to be processed; expect a frosty reception and to have your bag rifled through for no apparent reason.
 You also have to fill out pointless forms - twice.
 Total time to go through Uzbek shenanigans?
 One hour.
 After crossing a few hundred metres of no man's land in the blistering heat we arrived at large gates, guarded by a soldier with a machine gun - the Tajik border.
-We proceeded to a small window hatch where we had our visas stamped and then onwards towards another soldier with the obligatory machine gun.
-All the while chickens clucked around our feet.
+We proceeded to a small window hatch where we had our visas stamped and then on towards another soldier with the obligatory machine gun.
+All the while, quite absurdly, chickens clucked around our feet.
 Total time to get through the Tajik border process: ten minutes.
 We were in Tajikistan!
 Sound unimportant to you?
-Well, this little-known country happened to be my 60th country - and so a bit of a special milestone for me but I was also to discover some rather special people there, too.
+Well, this little-known country happened to be my 60th country - and so somewhat of a special milestone for me.
+I was also to discover later that Tajikistan was home to some rather special people too.

-Our destination in Tajikistan was Khojand - not the Tajik capital, but its second city.
+Our destination in Tajikistan was Khujand - not the Tajik capital, but its second city.
 Its previous name was Leninabad but was renamed after the fall of the Soviet Union.
-Khojand is not exactly going to give your camera much wear and tear - actual attractions are few and far between.
-However, going to Khojand was rewarding enough to have been more than worthwhile.
-The main square, Ploshchad Pobedy, is flanked by two mosques on one side, the train station and the wonderful Panchshanbe Bazaar - an indoor market crammed to the rafters with the weird and wonderful.
-There was also a large fountain in the centre - which came complete with a tramp splashing around in it.
+Khujand is not exactly going to give your camera much wear and tear - actual attractions are few and far between.
+However, going to Khujand was rewarding enough to have been more than worthwhile.
+The main square, Ploshchad Pobedy, is flanked by two mosques on one side, the train station and the wonderful Panchshanbe Bazaar, an indoor market crammed to the rafters with the weird and wonderful.
+There was also a large fountain in the centre which came complete with a tramp splashing around in it.
 Whether he was drowning or washing I cannot be sure.
-I put on my best British 'stiff upper lip' and walked calmly forth.
+I put on my best British "stiff upper lip" and pressed calmly onward.

 Having been accosted by a gypsy in the square, who took to hitting me on the shoulder and waving her bag at me with her hand outstretched for money, I was a little anxious about going in to the bazaar itself.
 Within minutes of being in the bazaar people were asking our guide where we were from.
-"Anglea", "Anglea" (which I'm assuming is England in Tajik) she bellowed back to seemingly a dozen different stallholders who'd asked the question.
+"Anglea", "Anglea" she bellowed back to seemingly a dozen different stallholders who'd asked the question.
 Stallholders were genuinely pleased to see us.
-Two stallholders in particular begged to be photographed posing at their stalls with their breads and spices ("he wants you to take a photo of him and his stall", our guide said on two occasions).
+Two in particular begged to be photographed posing at their stalls with their breads and spices ("he wants you to take a photo of him and his stall", our guide said on two occasions).
 I did what you should always do when, as a tourist, you've taken a photograph of someone - show them what they look like!
 Our guide popped into a sausage shop inside the bazaar to collect an order she'd made ("she wants to speak with you", said our guide about the shopkeeper).
 We were made to feel rather special by the people in the bazaar.
 It's amazing how you find friendliness and warmth in the most unexpected of places - often from people with so very little.
-Panchshanbe was the undisputed highlight of our trip to Khojand and a special moment I will never forget: genuine warmth and openness from complete strangers.
-Experiences like the one I had in this little-known bazaar in this little-known city in this little-known country is the reason why I travel.
+Panchshanbe was the undisputed highlight of our trip to Khujand and a special moment I will never forget: genuine warmth and openness from complete strangers who were simply thrilled by your visit.
+So often in travel these days, travellers and tourists (there is a difference) are resented or despised by locals.
+Experiences like the one I had in this little-known bazaar in this little-known city in this little-known country is precisely the reason why I travel.

 For sale: spices and seeds in the wonderful bazaar.

-Panchshanbe Bazaar characters (2): "She wants to speak with you", said our guide about the shopkeeper.
+Panchshanbe Bazaar people (2): "She wants to speak with you", said our guide about the shopkeeper.

 travel tips, links & resources